Ganesh-Vaibhav/linux-git-cheat-sheet/README.md

 # Linux and Git Cheat Sheet

 This is a quick reference for common commands.
 1. Linux: `ls` - List directory contents.
+2. Git: `git init` - Initialize a new repository.